 Perth Theatre, Category B listed theatre in High Street, Perth, Scotland

-The building was designed in 1900 by William Alexander, a prominent architect from Dundee, replacing an earlier theatre from 1820.
-Since its opening, it became an important venue for theatrical performances and cultural activities in the region.
+The building was designed in 1900 by William Alexander, an architect from Dundee, on the site of an earlier theatre dating to 1820.
+It has hosted performances ever since and remains one of the longest-running theatre venues in Scotland.

 The theatre has long served as a gathering place where the community came together to see new stories told on stage.
 Local performers and visiting artists used this space to create moments that connected with audiences.